AutreTechLab/ATL_Robotics_IDE/README.md

-# ALT Robotics IDE for Educational Robotics powered by ROS2 and Blockly
+# ATL Robotics IDE for Educational Robotics powered by ROS2 and Blockly
 The AutreTechLab (ALT) Robotics IDE (or Integrated Development Environment) is a redesign of the [AutreTechLab Blockly Suite](https://github.com/AutreTechLab/ATL_Blockly_Suite). to take advantage of the powerful POS2 middle-ware.Using ROS2 will simplify the design and facilitate the integration of various educational robots such as Cozmo, Thymio II and our own Arduino and Rasberry PI powered kits.

 ## Objective